bisos-pip/crypt/py3/README.rst

 Overview
 ========

-bpo: python library and scripts (Interactive Command Modules – ICM) are used to manage abstrations of ByStar Portable Objects.
+bisos.crypt: python libraries and Command Services that provide vault, symetric and PKCS encryption, decryption, and hashing capabilities.

 Support
 =======